adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

     The Name can be added by clicking **Add dynamic content**, then finding the appropriate field.

 After `create-empty-asset` has been complete, you may want to click **Save** to save your work.
 Then continue by clicking **+ New step**, then **Add an action**.
 The next step is a **Create blob** step.
 You can use the search box to find actions to perform.
 The Create blob step should look like this when you are finished.

+![][img6]

+When you do configure this step in the Logic Apps Designer, you will note that the `containerPath` is not available from the dynamic content.
+When the Webhook returns, it provides a JSON response.
+The JSON response is documented at the top of the code of each Azure Function.
+To enter this value, switch to the **Code view**, find the **Create_blob** action, look for the `queries` section, then insert the following value:

+![][img7]

+Once you have entered the value, click **Save**, then **Designer** to switch back to the designer view.

 !!! warn "To Be Continued"